Employee Injuries & Workers' Compensation

 3. Submit it within 24 hours of the injury occurring.

-Seeking medical treatment is optional, but if an employee is going to seek medical treatment and want it covered by workers' compensation insurance, employees must go to a provider listed on the WC Medical Providers list.
+Seeking medical treatment is optional, but if an employee is going to seek medical treatment and wants it covered by workers' compensation insurance, the employee must go to a provider listed on the WC Medical Providers list.

-Please review the Employee Injury Reporting and Workers' Comp Procedures for Employees (disponible en Español).
+Please review the Procedures for Employees (disponible en Español).

 Supervisors